FTC's New "Click to Cancel" Rule Explained

 What Is the FTC Click-to-Cancel Rule?

-The FTC's "Click to Cancel" rule was introduced as part of its broader efforts to combat deceptive practices.
-It is designed to provide transparency and protect consumers from being trapped in subscriptions they no longer want or need.
+The FTC announced its final "Click to Cancel" rule in October 2024 as part of its broader efforts to combat deceptive practices.
+Its purpose was to provide transparency and protect consumers from being trapped in subscriptions they no longer want or need.

-At its core, this rule requires businesses to provide a cancellation process that is as simple and seamless as the subscription process.
-For instance, if customers can sign up for a service with a few clicks online, they must also be able to cancel using a similarly simple online process.
+At its core, this rule required businesses to provide a cancellation process that is as simple and seamless as the subscription process.
+For instance, if customers could sign up for a service with a few clicks online, the company would also need to allow cancellation through a similarly quick and straightforward method.

-The "Click to Cancel" rule applies across industries, but it holds particular significance for fintech companies due to their widespread use of subscription models for services like budgeting tools, robo-advisors, and premium financial insights.
+The "Click to Cancel" rule would have targeted all industries, with particular significance for fintech companies.
+That’s because fintechs typically use subscription models for services like budgeting tools, robo-advisors, and premium financial insights.

 Why This Rule Matters